Maury Yeston: Musical theatre career

-In 2020 Anything Can Happen In the Theater – The Musical World of Maury Yeston, a revue created and directed by Gerard Alessandrini, at the York Theatre in Manhattan.
-Elisabeth Vincentelli of The New York Times called it "the forlorn elegance of 'A Man Like You/Unusual Way', works perfectly fine outside of Nine.
-As with Yeston's best songs, its deceiving simplicity feels inevitable" and "its closing song, 'Home', is among the most beautiful of the last 30 years – its ineffable melancholy is sublime."In October 2020 on the PS Classics Label, Yeston released Maury Sings Yeston: The Demos, a compendium of his own vocal recordings of forty of his classic Demos.
+In 2019 Anything Can Happen In the Theater – The Musical World of Maury Yeston, a revue, with Yeston's songs, was created and directed by Gerard Alessandrini, at the York Theatre in Manhattan.
+In October 2020 on the PS Classics Label, Yeston released Maury Sings Yeston: The Demos, a compendium of his own vocal recordings of forty of his classic Demos.